 In general, the standard Corps in the Second World War had a strength of between 40,000 to 60,000 men.
-Corps are the smallest unit that can really be useful in combat in our official campaigns.
+Corps are the smallest unit that can really be useful in combat in 1939 Storm over Europe.
 They are cheaper than Army units, but more vulnerable too.